Liz Truss’s 10 worst gaffes and awkward moments

 The leadership contestant accused host Tom Newton Dunn, a former political editor of The Sun, of asking questions in “a left-wing way”.

 “The whole media does it all the time, drives me mad,” she said.
-She later refused to disagree with the crowd when they blamed the media for Boris Johnson’s resignation.
+She later refused to disagree with the crowd when they blamed the media for Mr Johnson’s resignation.

 As she left the stage at the end of the hustings, Ms Truss leaned into Mr Newton Dunn and said: “I’m sorry I was mean about the media.”